Urdu in Aurangabad: Early history

-In the Deccan the pre-Urdu language was known as Deccani or Dakhani.
+In the Deccan, the pre-Urdu language was known as Deccani or Dakhani.
 This pre-Urdu was taken to different parts of the country by soldiers, saints and Sufis and common people.
 It was introduced to the Deccan by the armies and camp followers of Ala'-ad-din Khalji (1296–1315).
-Sultan Alauddin Khalji (1296–1316) was the first Muslim ruler who sent a large military expedition to the Deccan in the beginning of the 14th century.
+Sultan Alauddin Khalji (1296–1316) was the first Muslim ruler who sent a large military expedition to the Deccan at the beginning of the 14th century.
 Later, Muhammad bin-Tughluq (1325–1351) moved the capital to Daulatabad.
 He ordered the people of Delhi to move to that town in 1327, but later in 1340 had to abandon his plan and returned to Delhi.

-In the Deccan this pre-Urdu developed into one of the first Urdu literary dialects.
+In the Deccan, this pre-Urdu developed into one of the first Urdu literary dialects.
 There it was influenced by regional dialects of the South and came to be known as Deccani (Dakhani) and adopted the Persian script.
-It also replaced Persian in offices in Deccan while Persian in North India was still a language of Court and maintained its place as the language of higher education in Muslim India even under British colonial rule down to 1832.
+It also replaced Persian in offices in the Deccan while Persian in North India was still a language of the court and maintained its place as the language of higher education in Muslim India even under British colonial rule down to 1832.

-Philologically speaking there always remained a good deal of difference in the Deccan and northern India's Urdu.
+Philologically speaking, there always remained a good deal of difference between the Deccan and northern India's Urdu.
 Deccani (Dakhani) Urdu borrowed greatly from Marathi, Tamil, Telugu and other local languages and the Dakhani Urdu dialects merged into a single literary language in the 16th century.